HORSE racing’s governing body has defended itself after refusing to grant a racing licence for the track at Great Leighs.

 He said: “The applicant and the administrator have been provided with our reasons and, even prior to the decision taken, all parties were well aware of what was required.

 “There are significant matters that have to be addressed, which were identified and communicated at the end of 2008 and early 2009.
-This is when the application for a licence by the company, now in administration, was rejected.
+This is when the application for a licence by the company, now in

 “These significant matters continue to apply and any application will need to deal with all matters set out in the application licence form.”